 POLICY K1 - HOUSING DEVELOPMENT IN THE VILLAGE OF PONTRILAS

-Within the village of Pontrilas new housing development proposals will be supported when they:
+Within the main built up area of Pontrilas new housing development proposals will be supported when they:

 - a.
 Re-use previously developed land, where possible; - b.
 Are appropriate to the size, role and function of the village;